ualibweb/ua-folio-docs/training/backend/02-testing.md

    VS Code (you may need to right click the sidebar to enable the view).
 Please note, although the IDE method allows interactive debugging, it can not compute coverage.

-1. Once you've reached 100% coverage, create a pull request and request a review on it.
+1. Once you've reached a sufficient amount of coverage, or you want to ask your trainer for insights/reviews, create a pull request and request a review on it.

 1. After a successful review and PR merge, move onto the next section:
    [03-databases](03-databases.md).